+In 1997, the Supreme Court of Canada’s Delgamuukw decision determined that oral traditions must be placed “on an equal footing with the types of historical evidence that courts are familiar with” in Aboriginal land claims court proceedings.
+But how has oral history been used in the courts since that potentially ground-breaking ruling?
 In this panel discussion, experts from anthropology, law, literature, and Indigenous studies explore how oral narratives might be treated in the long process from their transmission by one person to another, their placement in archives, their handling by Crown and tribal/band researchers, their performance in a courtroom, and finally to their evaluation by trial judges as forms of evidence.
 The panelists consider the role of cultural "insiders" and "outsiders" and how an ethics of collaboration may offer strategies for addressing the problem of translating oral traditions into statements of Aboriginal title in the courtroom.
 They also invite us to consider how scholarship can transform the process of Aboriginal rights litigation.

 Bruce Granville Miller, professor of anthropology at the University of British Columbia, is the author of Oral History on Trial: Recognizing Aboriginal Narratives in the Courts.

 Sophie McCall, associate professor of English at Simon Fraser University, is the author of First Person Plural: Aboriginal Story-telling and the Ethics of Collaborative Authorship.